timeflux/timeflux/README.md

 # Timeflux

-Timeflux is a free and open-source solution for acquisition and real-time processing of biosignals.
+Timeflux is a free and open-source solution for the acquisition and real-time processing of biosignals.
 Use it to bootstrap your research, build brain-computer interfaces, closed-loop biofeedback applications, interactive installations, and more.
-Written in Python, it works under Linux, MacOS and Windows.
+Written in Python, it works on Linux, MacOS and Windows.
 Made for researchers and hackers alike.

 ## Installation